Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

 with $h_t \in \mathbb{R}^n$, $x_t \in \mathbb{R}$ drawn i.i.d. from $\mathcal{N}(0, 1)$, $A \in \mathbb{R}^{n\times n}$, $B \in \mathbb{R}^{n\times 1}$, $C \in \mathbb{R}^{1\times n}$ and $D \in \mathbb{R}^{1\times 1}$.
 Here both inputs and outputs are scalars.

-Given the intuition we have developed so far, we expect fully connected linear recurrent neural networks to struggle in solving the task when the teacher encodes longer memories, not only because of exploding gradients but also due to the curse of memory.
-Conversely, diagonality facilitates eigenvalue reparametrization to avoid exploding gradients and make them better behaved.
+Given the intuition we have developed so far, we expect fully connected linear recurrent neural networks to struggle solving the task when the teacher encodes longer memories, not only because of exploding gradients but also due to the curse of memory.
+Conversely, diagonality facilitates the eigenvalue reparametrization needed to avoid exploding gradients and make them better behaved.
 We run the following experiment to verify this intuition.
-We draw random teachers with hidden dimension $n=10$ and transform the complex eigenvalues of the recurrent matrix $A$ to have magnitudes close to a value $\nu$ that we control\footnote{We draw each entry of $A$ from $\mathcal{N}(0, 1/\sqrt{n})$, complex diagonalize it, and apply the transformation $x \mapsto \nu + (1 - \nu) \mathrm{tanh}(x)$ to the absolute values of the eigenvalues.}.
-The larger $\nu$ is, the longer the memories encoded by the teacher are.
+We draw random teachers with hidden dimension $n=10$ and transform the complex eigenvalues of the recurrent matrix $A$ to have magnitudes close to a value $\nu_0$ that we control\footnote{We draw each entry of $A$ from $\mathcal{N}(0, 1/\sqrt{n})$, complex diagonalize it, and apply the transformation $x \mapsto \nu_0 + (1 - \nu_0) \mathrm{tanh}(x)$ to the absolute values of the eigenvalues.}.
+The larger $\nu_0$ is, the longer the memories encoded by the teacher are.
 We train a linear RNN, as well as an LRU \cite{orvieto_resurrecting_2023}, with hidden dimension $64$ on this task.
 The students are therefore largely overparametrized.
-We chose the LRU architecture to represent SSMs due to its simplicity.
+We chose the LRU architecture to represent deep SSMs due to its simplicity.
 This architecture uses input normalization and an exponential reparametrization of the eigenvalues, similar to what we analyze in Section~\ref{sec:mitigating}.
-Both network are trained using the Adam optimizer \cite{kingma_adam_2015} and cosine annealing schedule for $10$k steps, on batches of size $128$.
-The sequences contain $300$ time steps.
+Both networks are trained using the Adam optimizer \cite{kingma_adam_2015} and cosine annealing schedule for $10$k steps, on batches of size $128$.
+To ensure that we are in the infinite sequence length regime, we take the sequences to be of length $300$, that is three times longer than the characteristic time scale of the teacher.
 Learning rates are tuned separately for each method and training distribution.
 The results, which we plot in Figure~\ref{fig:comparison_RNN}.A, confirm our intuition: LRUs significantly outperform linear RNNs when long memories have to be learned, despite having 10 times fewer parameters.